 So your mission today has a name.
 Name someone now in prayer, and ask God to show you how to strengthen your relationship with that person today.

 This WorkLife blog post written by John Fischer.
 John is an author, speaker, and song writer based in Southern California. © John Fischer and Purposedrivenlife.com.
 Used by permission.
 Purposedrivenlife.com.
+Photo by Scott Graham on Unsplash.
 Content distributed by WorkLife.org > Used for non-profit teaching purposes only.